-From the Desk of Kristina R. Haymes, San Diego Trust and Estate Attorney, serving all of San Diego County with offices in Del Mar/Carmel Valley and Carlsbad…
+From the Desk of Kristina R. Hess, San Diego Trust and Estate Attorney, serving all of San Diego County with offices in Del Mar/Carmel Valley and Carlsbad…

 Have you experienced one of the following:

 Any of these events can trigger the urge to put your affairs in order and plan your estate.

 One of the best things you can for your loved ones is to leave them an estate that’s well organized, clear cut and easy to administer.

 While we talk often about the need for a sound estate plan, we know that trying to plan your estate can be overwhelming, especially if the need for planning was triggered by a traumatic event.

 Making a list can help you get a handle on what you need to do and what your attorney will need to make the process easier for everyone.